dandocan/dfds-challenge/README.md

-# Frontend Code Challenge - Solution by Dan-Cristian VIlcu
+# Frontend Code Challenge - Solution by Dan-Cristian Vilcu

 The application is built using NextJS, TypeScript, Prisma, React Query, Tailwind, Zod, React Hook Form, and [https://ui.shadcn.com/](https://ui.shadcn.com/) for ready-made components.
 Alongside the 4 tasks, I also solved a few bugs and inconsistencies present.